sagargandhi25/TheGuardian_Test/README.md

 # TheGuardian News
 ## About
-<p>It simply loads Article data from API and stores it in persistence storage (i.e SQLite Database).
+<p>It simply loads News Article from API and stores it in persistence storage (i.e SQLite Database).
 Articles will be always loaded from local database.
   Remote data(from API) and local data is always synchronized.</p>
   <ul>
   <li>This makes it offline capable 😃.</li>